vincentmader/bsc-thesis/questions.md

 (50 outputs with an output every 100 orbits)

 ### building the algorithm on the MPIA cluster

-Before doing the steps from above, openmpi needs to be loaded by writing:
+First, you have to connect to the bachelor-vis node of the MPIA cluster `ssh -Y mader@bachelor-vis`

+Your personal simulation files are located attention `/mnt/beegfs/bachelor/groups/bitsch/users/mader/`

+Building works almost exactly as is does locally, but first you have to load openmpi by doing:
-  `module load openmpi-4.0.1`			!! module command not found
+  `module load openmpi-4.0.1`

 And then you can
   `make mrproper`